Hideaway in France - gîtes in the Pyrénées near Carcassonne

 Full details (in French only) are available on their website Sequoia vertigo.

-Akro branch - Orlu (60 Mins)
+Orlu - Akro branch (60 Mins)

 This park is located in a glorious wooded valley over 700m up in the Pyrenees.
 It is at the end of the valley and as well as the climbing it offers canyoning trips, faces the wolf park and nature museum, and is next to one of the big EDF hydroelectric generating power stations - so there is plenty to see and do for all the family.